SOE Shared Credit Program

 SPRING - December 1st

-- Download a copy of the Masters worksheet for your intended graduate degree program from the Student Forms section of the CBE website here.
+- Download a copy of the Shared Credit Worksheet for your intended graduate degree program from the Student Forms section of the CBE website here.
 On the worksheet, indicate when you plan to complete each of the requirements for your proposed graduate program.
 Be sure to indicate which courses you plan to take while you are an undergraduate student and which courses you plan to apply toward your BSCHE degree program.
 NOTE: Students who choose the thesis option must already have support from a faculty member that is willing to work with them on an MS: Thesis option.

 - Write a personal statement indicating the reasons for your interest and suitability for the shared credit program.

 - NOTE: This last step (5) is only required if your degree GPA is less than a 3.5 but greater than a 3.0.
 Request one letter of reference from a CBE faculty member.
-The faculty member may submit the letter of reference directly to Sarah E. Dominguez, CBE Program Advisement Coordinator or the faculty member may provide it to the student directly.
+The faculty member may submit the letter of reference directly to your CBE academic advisor or the faculty member may provide it to the student directly.
 If the faculty member provides the letter directly to the student, the student must attach it to their application packet.
-If the faculty member provides the letter directly to Sarah, Sarah will attach it to the final application packet.
+If the faculty member provides the letter directly to an academic advisor, they will attach it to the final application packet.

-- Compile all of the documents from the above steps to create a complete application packet and submit it to Sarah E. Dominguez.
-A complete application includes the documents described in Steps 1-4 listed above (steps 1-5 for those students with a degree GPA less than 3.5 but greater than 3.0).
-Sarah will review your packet and if it is complete and accurate, she will submit for faculty review.
-Once your application packet has been reviewed, Sarah will email you with the admission decision and will provide further instructions on what to do next.
-Incomplete packets will not be sent to faculty for review.
+- Compile all of the documents from the above steps to create a complete application packet and submit it to your CBE academic advisor via email.
+Your academic advisor will review your packet and, if it is complete and accurate, will submit for faculty review.
+Once your application packet has been reviewed, you will be emailed an admission decision and further instructions on what to do next.
+Incomplete packets will not be sent to faculty for review